 Adelaide Hills

-The Adelaide Hills cover the areas to the south and east of Adelaide.
-These areas are well known for horticulture farming and wineries.
-Unlike many other cities in Australia, Adelaide has a close proximity to agricultural areas.
-A short drive in any direction from the city will find farmland and wineries in abundance.
+The Adelaide Hills extend across the regions south and east of Adelaide.
+These areas are well known for horticulture and wineries.
+Unlike many other Australian cities, Adelaide is located very close to agricultural areas.
+A short drive in almost any direction from the city leads to farmland and vineyards.

 Barossa Valley